 The avalanche is mathematically optimal.
 You eliminate the most expensive debt first, which reduces the total interest you pay across all debts.
 Over a multi-year payoff timeline, the savings can be substantial.

-Example: Three debts — $8,000 credit card at 22%, $5,000 car loan at 7%, $12,000 student loan at 5%.
-With $500/month in extra payments, the avalanche pays off all three in ~38 months and costs ~$4,200 in total interest.
-The snowball takes the same time but costs ~$5,100 in interest — a $900 difference on the same income.
+Example: Three debts — $8,000 credit card at 22% with a $160 minimum payment, $5,000 car loan at 7% with a $100 minimum, and $12,000 student loan at 5% with a $120 minimum.
+With $500/month in extra payments, the avalanche pays everything off in about 33 months and costs roughly $2,800 in total interest.
+The snowball takes about 34 months and costs roughly $3,700 — about $850 more on the same income.

 The Debt Snowball